We are the only frontline national legal team specialising in the legal rights and entitlements of children and young people in custody.

-Our free and confidential advice line is available on the “pin” of every person under the age of 21 in prison.
-We provide casework on a wide range of issues from parole, recall, criminal appeals, help with resettlement back into the community and treatment while in prison.
+Our free and confidential advice line is available on the “pin” of every person in prison aged 21 and under.
+We provide casework on a wide range of issues from parole, recall and criminal appeals, to help with resettlement back into the community and treatment while in prison.

 If we cannot help a young person, we will always try to find somebody who can.

-We also bring strategic cases, sometimes in our own name or through interventions, to help shape the law.
+We also bring legal cases, sometimes in our own name or through interventions, to help shape the law.

-Our lawyers’ network group provides a forum for professionals to discuss key legal penal reform issues.
+Our lawyers’ network provides a forum for professionals to discuss key legal penal reform issues.
 The group meets regularly to discuss and debate legal issues arising from our legal and policy work.
-The group is open to members of the legal profession and others who have an interest in penal reform.
+It is open to members of the legal profession and others who have an interest in penal reform.

-Members can sign up to attend events and receive copies of our legal e-bulletin.
+Members can sign up to attend events and receive updates on our work.

 Helping children and young adults in custody during the Covid-19 pandemic

 During the Covid-19 pandemic, our legal advice line for children and young adults in custody was more essential than ever.
 We received many calls as prisons went into lockdown and young people told us that they were stressed and worried.